ExocoreNetwork/exocore-contracts/docs/ethereum-native-restaking.md

 ```

 That is to say: after update the price of `stakedETH` has decreased to `0.5` `ETH` and now Alice has `10` `stakedETH` with value of `5` `ETH`.

+## Main Design Differences Compared With EigenLayer

+1. For EigenLayer EigenPod, you could deposit beacon chain validator even if it is exited or withdrawan, which means not activated.
+But for ExoCapsule, the validator is restricted to be deposited only when it is activated.
+2. For EigenLayer EigenPod, if restaker's deposited valdiator's effective balance changes owing to rewards/penalties/slashing, restaker's shares would be increased/decreased correspondingly if restaker has delegated.
+But Exocore would mint specialized LST(`stakedETH`) per restaker and the balance of this LST is not changed for beacon chain rewards/penalties/slash, instead the price of LST changes.